-- Σ Enter your User Id and Password, and press the enter key. - Select Student Records icon from the main menu.
-2.

-- Select Student Adv/Enrl Permit icon from the sub menu.
-3. - 4.
+- å Enter your User Id and Password, and press the enter key. - 2.
+Select Student Records icon from the main menu. - 3.
+Select Student Adv/Enrl Permit icon from the sub menu. - 4.
 Enter the student's Primary Identification Number (PID) in the Id: field at the top of the window, without dashes, and continue to step 5.

-- If you do not know the student's PID, use the AIS Name Search facility to find the individual. - Enter the student's last name in the Last: name field, example SMITH - Σ Enter a portion of the student's first name followed by "%" in the First: name field, example DAV% - Select the Search button.
-Located on the toolbar. Σ - This will retrieve and display all students with the last name of SMITH and with the first name beginning with DAV. - Σ If the student appears on the list, use your mouse to position and double click the student's PID.
+- ?
+If you do not know the student's PID, use the AIS Name Search facility to find the individual. - å Enter the student's last name in the Last: name field, example SMITH - å Enter a portion of the student's first name followed by "%" in the First: name field, example DAV% - å Select the Search button. 🔛 Located on the toolbar. - å This will retrieve and display all students with the last name of SMITH and with the first name beginning with DAV. - å If the student appears on the list, use your mouse to position and double click the student's PID.
 This will select the student and return you to the Student Adv/Enrl Permit window.
-Continue with step 5. - If the student does not appear in the list, select Cancel and $\Sigma$ reenter a portion of the student's last name followed by the "%", and then enter a portion of the student's first name followed by the "%".
-Select the Search button 🗓 to review another list of students. - 5.
-Once the student's PID is entered, the AIS will display all the appointments that have been assigned to the student. - If the student only has one appointment, the AIS will automatically select the semester and return you to the Student Adv/Enrl Permit window.
-Continue to step 6.
+Continue with step 5. - å If the student does not appear in the list, select Cancel and - reenter a portion of the student's last name followed by the followed by the "%".
+Select the Search button 🔛 to review another list of students.